polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 You will need a [chain specification](/main-docs/build/chain-spec/)) for your relay chain network.

+Keep in mind that a relay chain _must_ have one more validator nodes running than the total of connected parachain collators.
+For testing these typically must be hard coded into your chain specs.
+For example, if you want to connect two parachains with a single collator, run three or more relay chain validator nodes, and ensure they all are specified in your chain spec.

 Whichever chain spec file you choose to use we will refer to the file simply as `chain-spec.json` in the instructions below.
 You will need to supply the proper path to the chain spec you are using.

-In defining these, keep in mind that a relay chain _must_ have one more validator nodes running than the total of connected parachain collators.
-For example, if you want to connect two parachains with a single collator, run three or more relay chain validator nodes.

 ### Pre-configured chain spec files

 This tutorial includes a sample chain specification file with two validator relay chain nodes—Alice and Bob—as authorities.
 You can use this sample chain specification without modification for a local test network and a single parachain.
 This is useful for registering a **single** parachain: